MariiaDuk/e_commerce_analysis/README.md

 The next step was to check if the table had nulls, empty values, or duplicates.
 There were no nulls or empty values, but there were duplicates — 4 794 rows were repeated more than once in the table.

 In a real project, at this point we would have to contact the business and figure out the reasons for the duplicates.
 These could be either recorded by mistake, or, for example, products that were purchased in even quantities were somehow split into separate rows.
-For further work on the project, I assumed these were mistakenly duplicated rows, cleaned the table of them, saved a new table `sales_clean.csv` and continued working with it from step 5.
+For further work on the project, I assumed these were mistakenly duplicated rows, cleaned the table by removing them, saved a new table `sales_clean.csv` and continued working with it from step 5.

 File: [create_table_without_duplicates.sql](https://github.com/MariiaDuk/e_commerce_analysis/blob/main/sql/create_table_without_duplicates.sql)